 - Ward 2: Merrimack Middle School, located at 31 Madeline Bennett Lane

 - Ward 3: St. John Neumann Church, located at 708 Milford Road

 New rules allow any NH voter concerned with COVID-19 to check a "COVID-19" box to apply for an absentee ballot for the 2020 elections.
-Help keep voters and poll workers safe during the upcoming September 8th state primary and November 3rd primary elections by requesting your absentee ballot today!
+Help keep voters and poll workers safe during the upcoming November 3rd general election by requesting your absentee ballot today!

 Get your absentee ballot application at: